nu-childlab/Tel-Wro/README.md

 ~Changed the star image, and added a heart

-~Created a different timing setupd of anticorrelated values
+~Created a different timing setu of anticorrelated values

 ~Separated the loop animation into a distinct function, discrete from the main function